YanhuiJessica/Chictf-Writeups/docs/blockchain/transient_heist.md

         }
         ```

 - The revenge version mainly updates the modifier of the function `depositCollateralThroughSwap` from `acceptedToken(_otherToken)` to `acceptedToken(_collateralToken)`.
 So, we can not use unverified `_collateralToken`.
-However, since the `_otherToken` is not checked, we can create a token, whose `approve` function calls Bi0sSwapPair's `swap` function with controllable data.
+However, since the `_otherToken` is not checked, we can create a token, whose `approve` function calls Bi0sSwapPair's `swap` function with controllable data and gains control over the function `bi0sSwapv1Call`.
+Remember to set the value of transient storage slot 1 back to the corresponding Bi0sSwapPair to ensure the subsequent execution of the function `depositCollateralThroughSwap` can proceed successfully.

     ```diff
     - function depositCollateralThroughSwap(address _otherToken,address _collateralToken,uint256 swapAmount,uint256 _collateralDepositAmount)public acceptedToken(_otherToken)returns (uint256 tokensSentToUserVault){